jucian0/engrafia/docs/pages/docs/0.1.0/features/seo.en.md

 ---
-title: 'SEO'
+title: SEO
-description: 'This doc will guide you to improve the SEO of the website, and have better results in Google or another search engine.'
+description: This doc will guide you to improve the SEO of the website, and have better results in Google or another search engine.
 tags: search, docs, nextjs, google, seo
 ---